tabs in text mess up PDF output

 -----------------------------

 Edit #2: See also the attached paragraphsreport.jrxml and its resulting pdf file.
-I hand-modified the existing ParagraphsReport.jrxml that's in the jasperreports-5.0.1\demo\samples\paragraphs\reports folder.
+I hand-modified the existing ParagraphsReport.jrxml that's in the jasperreports-5.0.1demosamplesparagraphsreports folder.

-Hi, Teodor.
-Thanks for your response and your idea to look at the demo.
-I did some comparing to my own reports, and found out that I can reproduce the issue in the sample ParagraphsReport.jrxml if I delete the default "dede" style (or just delete its paragraph tag), or if I set all of the dede's paragraph tag's values to zeros (leftIndent="0" rightIndent="0" firstLineIndent="0") I seem to be able to make the issue disappear in one of my own reports by adding a default style and setting BOTH the tabStopWidth to a value greater than zero AND either the leftIndent or the rightIndent to a value greater than zero.
+I seem to be able to make the issue disappear in one of my own reports by adding a default style and setting BOTH the tabStopWidth to a value greater than zero AND either the leftIndent or the rightIndent to a value greater than zero.
 (So something like this: paragraph leftIndent="1" tabStopWidth="40") I don't really want anything indented, but if I only specify the tabStopWidth, it doesn't fix the issue.
-I'll keep looking at this, and let you know if I figure anything else out.
-Thanks! ~Sarah

 It looks like if I specify those two paragraph values (paragraph rightIndent="1" tabStopWidth="40") inside an individual textElement (and not as part of the report's default style), it "fixes" the issue as well (just for that text box, though).